Rico Henry: International career

-While an U12, Henry was a member of the England team that competed at the 2008 Danone Nations Cup.
+Born in England, Henry is of Jamaican descent.
+While an U12, he was a member of the England team that competed at the 2008 Danone Nations Cup.
 On 10 November 2015, Henry received his first call-up to the England U19 squad for friendly matches against the Netherlands and Japan.
 He won four caps at U19 level.
 Henry was named in England's U20 squad for the 2017 Four Nations Tournament and appeared in all three matches as the Young Lions won the competition.
 Henry was named in the England squad for the 2017 U20 World Cup, but was forced to withdraw due to injury.

-Born in England, Henry is of Jamaican descent and has expressed an interest in representing the Jamaica national team.
+Henry switched his allegiance to Jamaica in 2025.
+In November of that year, Henry was named in the Jamaica squad for two 2026 World Cup qualifiers against Trinidad and Tobago and Curaçao.
+He made his debut on 13 November 2025 in a 1-1 draw with Trinidad and Tobago, just two days after receiving his Jamaican passport.

 Style of play

 Henry has been described as "a forward-thinking, modern-day full-back, with energy, pace and a keen defensive awareness".

 Personal life

 Henry was born in Birmingham, West Midlands and watched both Aston Villa and Birmingham City as a youth.
 He attended St George's Church of England Primary School and Lordswood Boys' School in Birmingham.